scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 pyAudioProcessing allows users to compute GFCC, MFCC, other cepstral features, spectral features, temporal features, chroma features, and more.
 Details on how to extract these features are present in the project documentation on GitHub.
-Generally, features useful in different audio prediction tasks (especially speech) include Linear prediction coefficients and Linear prediction cepstral coefficients (LPCC), Bark frequency cepstral coefficients (BFCC), Power normalized cepstral coefficients (PNCC), and spectral features like spectral flux, entropy, roll off, centroid, spread, and energy entropy.
+Generally, features useful in different audio prediction tasks (especially speech) include Linear Prediction Coefficients (LPC) and Linear Prediction Cepstral Coefficients (LPCC), Bark Frequency Cepstral Coefficients (BFCC), Power Normalized Cepstral Coefficients (PNCC), and spectral features like spectral flux, entropy, roll off, centroid, spread, and energy entropy.

-While MFCC features find use in most commonly encountered audio processing tasks such as audio type classification, speech classification, GFCC features have been found to have application in speaker identification or speaker diarization.
+While MFCC features find use in most commonly encountered audio processing tasks such as audio type classification, speech classification, GFCC features have been found to have application in speaker identification or speaker diarization (the process of partitioning an input audio stream into homogeneous segments according to the human speaker identity :cite:`enwiki:1090834931`).
 Applications, comparisons and uses can be found in :cite:`6639061`, :cite:`patent`, and :cite:`patent2`.

 pyAudioProcessing library includes computation of these features for audio segments of a single audio,